Download the PDF (Perseus)

 A natural predisposition for drawing led the teenager to enroll as a pupil at the Royal Academy of Painting at the age of sixteen, in 1783.
 After the death of his father (in 1784), Girodet joined the studio of the painter Jacques-Louis David, a real incubator of talented artists, where he rubbed shoulders with painters such as Drouais, Gros, Gérard, Fabre, Hennequin and Isabey.
 The young Girodet was one of the main painters of the second version of the Oath of the Horatii, commissioned by the Count of Vaudreuil.

 Arriving in Naples on January 18, 1793, Girodet spent thirteen months there, one of the most difficult periods of his life.
 His health deteriorated rapidly; the symptoms of syphilis contracted from Roman prostitutes were compounded by those of tuberculosis.
 Treated by Doctor Cirillo, who provided him with medical certificates allowing him to pursue his stay, the seriousness of his condition forced him to spend the winter of 1794 in Naples.
-Girodet left the city for Venice on March 31, 1794.
+Girodet left the city for Venice on March 31, 1794 where he stayed for a year before returning to Paris, where he arrived on October 13, 1795.

-To characterize the artistic output of Girodet's early years, let’s quote part of Sylvain Bellenger's conclusion in his contribution to the 2005 Louvre exhibition catalog: "Less than a guardian of classicism, Girodet seems to us to be its excess [...].
-His art, with its excess of literary intent, learned refinement and often dazzling virtuosity, reflects the mannerism peculiar to the end of any artistic school. [...]
-Disowned by David for his weirdness, Girodet was saved by it: "originality excites curiosity", as he wrote in his notebook.
+We feel that it is worth mentioning, in relation to this drawing, Sylvain Bellenger's conclusion to his contribution to the catalog of the 2005 Louvre exhibition: “less a guardian of classicism, Girodet seems to us to be its excess [...].
+His art, with its excess of literary intentions, learned refinement and often dazzling virtuosity, is linked to the specific mannerism of the end of an era. [...]
+Disavowed by David for his oddity, Girodet would be saved by it: as he noted in one of his handbooks “originality excites curiosity”.”

 4. Framing